Ficool

 Takeshi couldn't dodge the attack completely.
 He was too exhausted from the extended engagement and hadn't fully recovered from their previous aerial exchange.
 The kick connected solidly with his chin, sending him stumbling backward as his vision blurred.

-In the final moments before losing consciousness, he instinctively threw the kunai in his hand toward his opponent, his muscle memory executing the retaliation even as his awareness faded.
+In the final moments before losing consciousness, he instinctively threw the kunai in his hand toward his opponent.
+His muscle memory executed the retaliation even as his awareness faded.

 Hikaru saw the incoming projectile and immediately executed another Substitution Technique, using a nearby burned wooden log to absorb the impact.
 But the effort required to maintain so many techniques in rapid succession finally exceeded his chakra reserves.

-He collapsed to his knees, then fell forward as complete chakra exhaustion claimed his consciousness, his body finally giving out after pushing beyond all limits.
+He collapsed to his knees, then fell forward as complete chakra exhaustion claimed his consciousness.
+His body finally gave out after pushing beyond all limits.

 The proctor, Ishikawa Shou, immediately assessed the situation after seeing both participants lying motionless on the ground.
-He felt relief that neither appeared seriously injured, quickly signaling for medical evaluation before making his announcement.
+He felt relief that neither appeared seriously injured.
+He quickly signaled for medical evaluation before making his announcement.

-"This match is declared a draw due to mutual incapacitation," he announced, his voice carrying approval for the quality of combat they had demonstrated.
+"This match is declared a draw due to mutual incapacitation," he announced.
+His voice carried approval for the quality of combat they had demonstrated.

-Medical-nin rushed onto the field to evaluate both participants, their professional assessment confirming that while both were unconscious from chakra exhaustion, neither had sustained injuries requiring immediate treatment.
+Medical-nin rushed onto the field to evaluate both participants.
+Their professional assessment confirmed that while both were unconscious from chakra exhaustion, neither had sustained injuries requiring immediate treatment.

-Ryōta, along with Koji-sensei and other instructors, quickly approached to confirm the condition of both fighters, concern clear on their faces.
+Ryōta, along with Koji-sensei and other instructors, quickly approached to confirm the condition of both fighters.
+Concern was clear on their faces.

-Another young talent, Hiruzen thought as he observed the final outcome, stroking his beard thoughtfully.
+Another young talent, Hiruzen thought as he observed the final outcome.
+He stroked his beard thoughtfully.
 The strategic thinking and technical execution had exceeded his expectations for academy-level students.

 After the situation stabilized, he signaled for the proctor to continue with any remaining matches, though his mind was already considering the implications of what he had observed.

-"When the leaves dance, the fire will burn eternally," he whispered after much contemplation, taking a long draw from his pipe.
+"When the leaves dance, the fire will burn eternally," he whispered after much contemplation.
+He took a long draw from his pipe.
 "Our next generation will be in good hands."

 "He's indeed a good seedling," Hiruzen said with a slight smile while considering another crucial question: "I wonder how much Will of Fire he has inherited from his parents."